23+ Questions To Ask Before Hiring a CRO Agency

 18. How many projects does the team working with me handle

-I get asked about how many clients we handle at any point in time all the time.
+I’m often asked about the number of clients we handle at any given time.
 We limit the number of our projects to 15 at the same time.
 But that is our approach.
-We have a high-touch approach to running a CRO project.
-A better question is how many projects does a team handle at the same time.
+We employ a high-touch approach to managing CRO projects.
+A better question is how many projects does a team handle at the same time?

 Top-tier CRO agencies work in pods.
 A pod typically handles 3-4 projects at the most.
 That allows the CRO pod to focus on the clients and deliver the best results for them.